 Moving to France

-Expats often dream of moving to France, mesmerised and enticed by visions of long country lunches, people-watching from cafés, strolls in lavender-scented Provence, sunbathing on the beaches of Nice and being immersed in the cultural riches of Parisian art and couture.
+Expats often dream of moving to France, enticed by visions of long country lunches, people-watching from cafés, strolls in lavender-scented Provence, sunbathing on the beaches of Nice and being immersed in the cultural riches of Parisian art and couture.